 guide for limited partners.
 And in 2009, we endorsed the Institutional Limited Partners Association's

-Private Equity Principles, which provides a framework for governance and transparency for fund investments.
+Private Equity Principles.
 Assuring sound governance practices within our real estate portfolio companies is another focus area and we use the European Private Equity and Venture Capital Association (EVCA)

 Corporate Governance Guidelines